 With slightly less tourists than its more well-known neighbour, it is also great for learning how true locals live.

 For those on a strict budget, we recommend staying outside of the city entirely and commuting in for your visit!
-Though Nice is the most popular destination nearby, Menton is a little lesser known with tourists and boasts some excellent budget-friendly options – as well as quick connections to Monaco.
+Though staying in Nice is popular, Menton is a little lesser known with tourists and boasts some excellent budget-friendly options – as well as quick connections to Monaco.

 Still deciding?
 Check out our expanded guides below!